Mykel68/Portfolio-For-UI---UX/README.md

 - **Framer Motion** - A library for animations and transitions in React applications.
 - **Tailwind CSS** - A utility-first CSS framework for rapidly building custom designs.

+## N.B.
+You can change the primary color in the `app/globals.css` file and edit your favicon in the `app` folder.

 ## Features

 - Responsive design